mhowlett/NNanomsg/README.md

 #### NuGet package

 1. do a release build of NNanomsg in Visual Studio.
-2. execute the script nugetpkg_make.bat
+2. execute the script nugetpkg_make.bat in the NNanomsg project directory
 3. cd nugetpkg
 4. NuGet.exe pack